puzzleos/uefi-dev/README.md

 ## Adding UEFI Test Applications

-Any files, including UEFI applications, placed in the "fs_esp/" directory will be copied into the dedicated FAT filesystem/disk attached to QEMU.
-The disk will be sized as needed to fit all of the files.
+Any files, including UEFI applications, placed in the "fs_esp/" directory will be included in a dynamically generated FAT filesystem/disk created by QEMU at runtime.

 Signing EFI binaries is beyond the scope of the tools presented here, but there are two projects that offer tools to sign EFI binaries in such a way that they